 If we do nothing to halt climate change, it will be the cause of wars, conflict, and refugees.
 Greta Thunberg has launched a mass movement which I see as a major contribution to peace.
-184
+183

-While there may be natural leaders in the youth climate movement, such as Ms. Thunberg, there are not "official" leaders.
+While there may be natural leaders in the youth climate movement, such as Ms. Thunberg, there are no "official" leaders.
 Recent youth movements are changing how advocacy is done, with organic, self-organizing taking on a more prominent role instead of more traditional top-down organizing by non-governmental organizations.
-This phenomenon has been seen in other youth movements for gun control,
+This phenomenon has been seen in other youth movements for gun control, Black Lives Matter and the #MeToo movement as well, all of which have really changed the discussion on important issues affecting the safety of our communities in recent years.
+184 There is much to be learned from young activists who are engaging in their communities, nationally and internationally.
+They are using information and communications technology to democratize processes and facilitate direct participation, and for ease of documentation.
+185